ChameleonCloud/docs/source/technical/complex.rst

 Create Reservation with Stack_ID
 ~~~~~~~~~~~

 For a stack to launch when your reservation begins, we need to let Blazar know which stack to notify Heat to update.
-This is done via the command line by specifying``orchestration`` as an 'on_start' action with a stack_id (e.g. ``on_start=orchestration:<stack_id>``) under the ``--physical-reservation`` flag.
+This is done via the command line by specifying ``orchestration`` as an ``on_start`` action with a stack_id (e.g. ``on_start=orchestration:<stack_id>``) under the ``--physical-reservation`` flag.
 Under the hood, Blazar will update your initialized Heat stack with the reservation_id assigned to the lease.
 See example below:

 .. code::